SGSea/CSC315/README.md

 Website layout:
 WELCOME:

-  Welcome to central
+	a) Welcome to central
-  Welcome, [user]
+  	b) Welcome, [user]
-  ...
+  	c) ...

 CONTENT:

-  Dynamic Page changing JSON etc...
+  	a) Dynamic Page changing JSON etc...

 GLOSSARY:

-  Access page for all content, break the 4th wall.
+  	c) Access page for all content, break the 4th wall.

 0] Template